Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Concluding remarks

 \section{Concluding remarks}

 \citet{li2019stability} confirmed that the effect of the dynamic contact angle dominates over the confinement of the lateral walls in governing Faraday instability problem in Hele-Shaw cells, revealing fundamentally different dynamics from the configuration of wide-mouth containers \citep{milner1991square}.
 However, existing theoretical frameworks typically rely on the gap-averaged governing equations combined with Hamraoui's linear dynamic contact angle model \citep{bongarzone2023revised,li2024stability}.
-Experimental observations of the meniscus suggest that the contact line remains pinned while the meniscus oscillates periodically before Faraday waves emerge, demonstrating that Hamraoui's model results in misrepresented meniscus dynamics and exhibits significant contradictions in oscillatory fluid systems, ultimately yielding inaccurate damping evaluation and an unusual detuning in the dispersion relation.
+Experimental observations of the meniscus suggest that the contact line remains pinned while the meniscus oscillates periodically before Faraday onset emerges, demonstrating that Hamraoui's model results in misrepresented meniscus dynamics and exhibits significant contradictions in oscillatory fluid systems, ultimately yielding inaccurate damping evaluation.